-Just has been the recipient of numerous grants and prizes.
-She has been awarded funding for new work by the City of Melbourne, Arts Victoria and the Australia Council for the Arts.
-For her studio led PhD project, Just was the 2014 recipient of the Mollie Holman Doctoral Medal.
-Just was the winner of the 2007 Siemens Travel Award, the 2012 British Council Realise Your Dream Award, the 2013 Rupert Bunny Visual Arts Fellowship and the 2015 Wangaratta Contemporary Textile Award.
-She has undertaken local residencies at Gertrude Contemporary Art Spaces and the Australian Tapestry Workshop and held international residencies at Krems (AIR), the Australia Council Studio Barcelona, Youkobo Art Space in Tokyo, and an Asialink residency at Sanskriti Kendra in New Delhi.
-Just's work is held in private and public collections including The National Gallery of Australia, Artbank, Ergas Collection, City of Port Phillip, Ararat Regional Art Gallery and Proclaim Management Collection.
+Just has been the recipient of over forty grants, prizes, fellowships, awards and residencies.
+She has received grants from the Australia Council for the Arts, City of Melbourne and Creative Victoria and was the winner of the 2007 Seimen’s Prize, the 2013 British Council Realise Your Dream Award, the 2014 Rupert Bunny Visual Art Fellowship, and the 2015 Wangaratta Textile Prize.
+She has undertaken local residencies at Gertrude Contemporary Art Spaces and the Australian Tapestry Workshop and been awarded numerous international residencies including Red Gate in Beijing, Youkobo Artspace in Tokyo, the Australia Council Residency in Barcelona, the Asialink residency at Sanskriti Foundation in New Delhi and a KREMS AIR residency in Krems Austria, followed by a major institutional solo exhibition at Kunsthalle Krems Factory in 2011.
+Just's work is held in numerous public and private collections including the National Gallery of Australia, Artbank, Ergas Collection, the City of Port Phillip, Wangaratta Art Gallery, Ararat Regional Art Gallery and Proclaim Management Collection.